martinsv/swedbank-banklink/README.md

 # Swedbank Banklink
 ## About
 Allows integration with Swedbank Banklink payment system across the Baltics.
 Supports Internet banking, credit card and PayPal services.
 It provides unified workflow for working with various payment methods available in Banklink service.
-The methods supported are:
+The supported operations are:
 + Payment transaction initiating
 + Transaction result request
 + _Payment refunding (coming soon)_
 + Password change

+See the [CHANGELOG](CHANGELOG.md) file for version history.

 ## Requirements
 This library requires PHP 5.5+, CURL and SimpleXML functions to be available, and your server should be able to communicate with Swedbank servers.
 Valid credentials (that are obtained from Swedbank) are required to use payment gateway.